Instagram Marketing for Subscription Businesses & Two Who Are Dominating

 As luck would have it, Instagram just so happens to be the perfect portal through which this kind of user-generated promotional work takes place.
 But what about you?
 You’re an entrepreneur, right?

-How can you use Instagram to make the most of your subscription box business?
+How can you use Instagram marketing for subscription businesses and make the most of it?
 Though by no means a comprehensive list, the suggestions below should be enough to point you in the right direction:

 - Packaged Card Placement – In each shipped box, include an attractive card with your brand’s Instagram handle and instructions on how to post a photo to Instagram with a branded, campaign-specific hashtag.